neicnordic/glenna-documentation/docs/wp03/security_architecture.rst

 *	The best test of interoperability in the cloud is the ability to enable a user with one set of credentials in an IdP to access multiple cloud services.
 Organizations, each using its own IdP can easily allow their users to collaborate and quickly share the same cloud services.
 *	Removes a blocker to cloud brokering and multi-cloud workload management.
 There is no need to build additional authentication mechanisms to authenticate users, since the IdPs take care of authenticating their own users using whichever technologies they deem to be appropriate.
 In most organizations, multiple authentication technologies are already in use.

-Security overview in Federated Cloud Infrastructure (what makes federated cloud different when it comes to security)
+Security overview in Federated Cloud Infrastructure
 ***************************************************

 Security in any IT system entails the Confidentiality, Integrity and Availability of the system as a whole and its individual components (data and infrastructure).
 Confidentiality ensures that information is accessible only to authorized people and if unauthorized entitles get access to data, they shouldn´t get any valuable information out of it.
 With integrity a system shall block un-authorized modification of data.
 The third pillar deals with making systems available for users.
 So that the system functions properly in which ever circumstance.
 These basic three pillars still apply to Cloud Computing Systems and the change is in how one can keep the Confidentiality, Integrity and Availability of systems.